 Total fixed remuneration ("TFR") is structured as a total employment cost package, including base pay and superannuation.
-Base pay may be delivered as a mix of cash, statutory and salary sacrificed superannuation, and prescribed non-financial benefits at the Executive's discretion.
+Base pay may be delivered as a mix of cash, statutory and salary sacrificed superannuation, and prescribed non-financial benefits at the executive's discretion.

-Executives are offered a competitive base pay.
+executives are offered a competitive base pay.
 Base pay for executives is reviewed annually to ensure their pay is competitive with the market.
 An executive's pay is also reviewed on promotion.
+The Group has an Executive Chairman, but does not have a Chief Executive Officer or other Key Management Personnel.